ActiveLearningStudio/ActiveLearningStudio-curriki-elastic/README.md

 ## Test Elastci Search Stack

-Wait for 2 minutes, Let's the container goes healthy then Run the follwing command to test that elastic Search is working or not.
+Wait for 2 minutes, Let's the container goes healthy then run the follwing command to test that Elastic Search is working or not.

 ```bash
 curl --user elastic:<ES_PASSWORD> http://localhost:<ES_PORT>